vanyossi/artscript/README.txt

 Press Convert to Run options

-Collage (v2 In Development)
+Collage
+To make a Collage from input go to Collage tab.
+This mode does not turn on automagically, it has to be set explicitly from the checkbox at the top left of the tab

-To make a Collage from input files set "Make Collage Please" to on Make Collage Please checkbutton will generate a Tiled image containing all selected images.
-It will add a watermark if you set it so and a suffix.
+Collage will generate a Tiled image containing all selected images.
+It will add a watermark if you seleced one and a suffix.

 ### Customize: